Dudu-Passoni/Pipes-Battle/README.md

 Assim que qualquer tecla for pressionada o jogo se inicia, e espera o jogador 1 (Client) escolher um ataque.

+When any keys are pressed the game starts and wait for player number 1 (Client) to choose an attack.

 ![Screenshot from 2024-05-30 21-31-16](https://github.com/Dudu-Passoni/Pipes-Battle/assets/115907714/6ca57793-5527-4930-a5e7-3df049604985)

 Assim que um ataque for escolhido, o oponente receberá um dano do ataque, diminuindo sua vida.

+When the attack is choosed, the opponent will receive damage from the attack

 ![Screenshot from 2024-05-30 21-31-44](https://github.com/Dudu-Passoni/Pipes-Battle/assets/115907714/1cf36eee-a823-4797-b45e-122e79bf77e8)